 The interaction between security and compliance teams determines whether meeting regulations will improve data security.
 In theory, compliance and security teams should have a symbiotic relationship.
 One feeds the other, and both benefit.
 But that’s not always the case.

-Security compliance management aims to bring the two areas together, simultaneously achieving both security and compliance.
+Security compliance management aims to unite the two areas, simultaneously achieving security and compliance.

 Poor security compliance leads to increased business risks